aabbtree77/schatzhauser/docs/architecture.md

   - httpx - x for extras, json/http helpers used by both: handlers and guards.

-  - protect - middleware: (i) guards which are easily called by any handler in any sequence, and (ii) domain-level guards such as max account per ip limiter which is not so easy to abstract and chain due to db transactions.
+  - guards - middleware: (i) guards which are easily called by any handler in any sequence, and (ii) domain-level guards such as max account per ip limiter which is not so easy to abstract and chain due to db transactions.

   - server/routes.go - this is where all the parameters come from main.go and config/config.go and middleware is assembled, and then passed to each handler.